krismorte/database-diagrams/README.md

 Thanks to the [SchemaSpy](https://github.com/schemaspy/schemaspy) developers

 This code was made to implementing full database documentation per server that wasn't implementing in the SchemaSpy originally project.
-This project also include a crontab scheduling, a nginx server to show the results and a java application to manager and coordenate the execution and build a main page to redirect to all databases sites made.
+This project also include a crontab scheduling, a nginx server to show the results and a java application to manager and coordinate the execution and build a main page to redirect to all databases sites made.

 ## Run Docker Pull
 ```